samuel-hunter/gemini-request/README.md

 * (let ((*gemini-default-proxy* "proxy-example.com"))
     (gemini-request "//example.com"))

-;; You can choose whether to verify SSL certificates (for example, ;; expressly allowing self-signed certificates or forcing servers ;; to be signed by a trusted root authority)
+;; You can choose whether to verify SSL certificates (for example, ;; expressly allowing self-signed certificates, or forcing servers ;; to be signed by a trusted root authority)
 * (gemini-request "//self-signed.example.com" :verify-ssl nil)